typegoose/typegoose/github-page/_guides/advanced/reference-other-classes.md

 }
 ```

+This is useful if the class is either defined *after* the current class, or will otherwise be `undefined` and without hardcoding strings

 ## Common Problems

 Because of the order classes are loaded and reordered at runtime, might result that some references are null / undefined / not existing, thats why mongoose provides the following